 Acupuncture is usually combined with Classical Herbal formulas, lifestyle advice, stretching and/or breathing exercises for internal or chronic conditions.
 Massage and Chiropractic Manipulation may also be recommended to assist with treatment of injuries or movement restriction.

-Acupuncture is used by the Australian Institute of Sport as well as many professional teams to assist in the management of their athletes.
+Acupuncture is used by the Australian Institute of Sport.
+Additionally, many professional teams use acupuncture to assist in the management of their athletes.
 Treatment is aimed at restoring optimal muscle tone and assisting in local circulation to involved structures.

 Acupuncture increases circulation through injured tissue and mediates the chemicals that are involved in the inflammatory process, it also has inhibitory effects on the pain mechanisms of the body.